ibexa/documentation-developer/docs/api/rest_api_usage.md

 The REST API uses HTTP methods ( **`GET`** , **`POST`** , **`DELETE`** , etc.), as well as HTTP headers to specify the type of request.

-## HTTP verbs
+## HTTP methods
 https://doc.ibexa.co/en/latest/api/rest_api_guide/#http-methods
 https://doc.ibexa.co/en/latest/api/general_rest_usage/#custom-http-verbs

 TODO: Is PUT used??
 What about HEAD? or TRACE?
-TODO: "Verb" VS "Method"; Why our doc uses "verb" while others like RFCs use "method"?
-Even in `X-HTTP-Method-Override`…

-Depending on the used HTTP verb (or method), different actions will be possible on the same resource.
+Depending on the used HTTP method, different actions will be possible on the same resource.
 Example:

 | Action                                  | Description                                                          |
 |-----------------------------------------|----------------------------------------------------------------------|